 There is no speaker impedance matching.
 We got speaker impedance bridging.

-The seldom specified source resistance Zsource is hiding in the damping factor DF.
+The seldom specified source resistance Zsource is hidden in the damping factor DF.

 There is no impedance matching Zout = Zin between power amplifier and loudspeakers.

-No matching speaker impedance (load) to amplifier - No loudspeaker load impedance
+No matching of speaker impedance (load) to amplifier - No loudspeaker load impedance

 Zload is the impedance of the loudspeaker.